gitificial/gitificial.github.io/_posts/2020-02-16-python-cloudant-couchdb-endpoint-access.md

 }
 {% endhighlight %}

 We want to know, how many documents possess the field content 'source': 'CNN' and 'category': 'news'.
-With the following simple script example, we are able to retrieve the count of documents with the specific content:
+With the following simple script example, we are able to retrieve the count of documents with the specific content. [script](https://github.com/gitificial/CouchDB-Python-Scripts/blob/master/python-cloudant_endpoint-access.py):

 {% highlight python %}
 import json